Nickel(II) fluoride: Preparation and structure

 The corresponding reaction of cobalt(II) chloride results in oxidation of the cobalt, whereas nickel remains in the +2 oxidation state after fluorination because its +3 oxidation state is less stable.
 Chloride is more easily oxidized than nickel(II).
 This is a typical halogen displacement reaction, where a halogen plus a less active halide makes the less active halogen and the more active halide.

 Like some other metal difluorides, NiF2 crystallizes in the rutile structure, which features octahedral Ni centers and planar fluorides.

+At low temperatures, its magnetic structure is antiferromagnetic.

 Reactions

 A melt of NiF2 and KF reacts to give successively potassium trifluoronickelate and potassium tetrafluoronickelate: